VariantEffect/mavedb-variant-lookup/README.md

 - `<input_file.csv>`: Path to the input CSV file with a column named `hgvs`.
 - `<output_file.csv>`: Path where the output CSV file will be saved.

+## Limitations

+Only data about the requested variant are returned; related protein or DNA variants are not considered.
+Thus, if a DNA variant is requested, only MAVE scores describing the same DNA variant are returned, even if MAVE scores exist that describe the variant's protein consequence or other DNA variants that are coding-equivalent.
+Similarly, if a protein variant is requested, MAVE scores describing DNA variants that produce the specified protein change are not returned.
+In the future, we may add an option to include data about related variants.

+Multi-variants (including haplotypes) are not currently supported, but the MaveDB website's search capabilities allow searching for multi-variants.

 ## Output